YuryenUcahh/libnb_script/README.md

 Install libhoudini from here
 https://github.com/casualsnek/waydroid_script

 After that run script :)

 (This libnb is not mine, I just wrote bash script(with deepseek) and changed libnb.so name to libndk_translation.so because coc and cr crashing)
+(Only work for android 11 libhoudini from waydroid_script)

 Libnb from here